nss-day-cohort-20/music-history-joshualloyd/README.md

 1. Open your terminal window and make sure you are in your Vagrant machine.
 2. If you are not already there, go to the `/vagrant` directory.
-3. Look all the way up and to the right of the screen and you'll see a button with the word **Fork** on it.
+3. Look all the way up and to the right of this screen and you'll see a button with the word **Fork** on it.
 Click that button.
 4. What you've just done is taken a copy of *my* repository and all the code inside it, and copied into your Github account.
 You can now do whatever you like to your fork of my repository and it won't affect mine at all.
 5. Now on the right side of the screen, just about half-way down, you will see the text **_SSH clone URL_** with a text box beneath it.
 Under those, click the link labeled HTTPS.
 That will change the text above to **_HTTPS clone URL_**.
 6. Click the little clipboard icon to the right and it copies that URL to your computer's clipboard.